hnipps/refresharr/README.md

-# RefreshArr
+# Refresharr

 A modular Go service that replicates and enhances the functionality of cleaning up missing file references in *arr applications (Sonarr, Radarr, etc.).

 ## Overview

-RefreshArr addresses a common issue where *arr applications maintain database records of media files that no longer exist on disk.
+Refresharr addresses a common issue where *arr applications maintain database records of media files that no longer exist on disk.
 This can happen due to:
 - Manual file deletion
 - Storage failures
 - File moves/reorganization